anaazam/anaazam.github.io/index.md

 I am an economist and researcher exploring socio-economic and political dynamics through innovative data sources and methodologies.
 My research spans sensitive markets, policy evaluation, and the intersection of data science and sociological challenges.

-Currently, my research interests include:
-- Causal inference for policy analysis
-- Vulnerabilities in sensitive markets and difficult-to-reach populations
-- Socio-economic impacts of automation and technology
-- The Canadian housing market

 Feel free to connect with me via [email](mailto:ana.azam@alumni.utoronto.ca) or check out my work on [orchid](https://orcid.org/0000-0001-5109-4455) or [github](https://github.com/anaazam).

 ---